HiepNguyen2000/NLP_project/README.md

 ## How to Run the Code

 1. **Pretrained OpenIE Model:**
+    - Install the requirement library `pip install OpenIE`
+    - Install java in windows using the link http://jdk.javTa.net/archive/
+    - Clone the core nlp model using the link. https://nlp.stanford.edu/software/stanford-corenlp-4.2.2.zip and unzip it.
+Then set the path to unzipped file in environment variables.
     - Run the `nlu_pretrained_model.py` file to initialize and use the OpenIE model.

     ```python